chaos5958/chaos5958.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a final-year Ph.D. student in Electrical Engineering at KAIST advised by Professor Dongsu Han.
-I received B.S. in Electrical Engineering from KAIST.

 My research interests are broadly in networked systems and machine learning (ML) systems.
-Recently, my work has focused on applying ML to networked systems (especially video) to handle the fundamental limitations of traditional systems.
-In particular, I worked on two research directions - 1) AI for systems: incorporate ML with existing networked systems in a way that maximizes the benefit from ML, and 2) Systems for AI: accelerate and scale-out ML-augmented networked systems to make them more practical.
+Recently, my work has focused on applying ML to large-scale networked systems (especially video) to drastically improve the performance.
+In particular, I have worked on two research directions - 1) AI for systems[HotNets'17, OSDI'18]: incorporate ML with existing systems, and 2) Systems for AI[SIGCOMM'20, MobiCom'20, SIGCOMM'22]: accelerate ML-augmented systems at scale.

-**I'm currently on the job market.** I'm looking for a **tech company located in the Bay Area or Seattle** where I can learn new things, tackle challenging problems, and build hyper-scale systems that have a real-world impact.
-Feel free to contact me!
+**I'm currently looking for a US-based tech company located in the Bay Area or Seattle**, where I can tackle challenging problems by building hyper-scale systems that have a huge real-world impact.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.